 - involving plagiarism: your instructor should assemble documentation and notify you promptly in private.

 Whenever dishonesty occurs, your instructor will take appropriate action and file an "Academic Dishonesty Incident Report" detailing the infraction and the action taken.
-The report will be filed in the Academic Affairs Office, and you will receive a copy.
-The report will remain on file for five years or until you graduate, whichever comes first.
-If the office receives two or more reports on an individual, the Director of the Office of Student Development and Judicial Affairs (“OSDJA”) is notified.
+The report will be filed in the Academic Affairs Office, per Executive Order 1073 with the Office of Student Conduct, Rights and Responsibilities, and you will receive a copy.
+The report will remain on file with the Academic Affairs Office for five years or until you graduate, whichever comes first.

-You may appeal an instructor's action to the Fairness Committee (see above).
-Your appeal of an instructor's academic sanction is governed by the "Fairness Document."
+You may appeal an instructor's action to the Grade Appeal Committee (see above).
+Your appeal of an instructor's academic sanction is governed by the "Grade Appeal and Grievance Document."

-Depending upon the severity of the offense or the number of offenses, the instructor may directly refer the instance of academic dishonesty to the OSDJA to determine if further action is necessary.
+The instructor may also request that action be taken by the Office of Student Conduct, Rights and Responsibilities.
 (In any instance of academic dishonesty, however, whereby an academic sanction is imposed, the instructor will file an "Academic Dishonesty Incident Report."
 See three paragraphs above.)
-At the discretion of the OSDJA, administrative sanctions such as warning, probation, suspension, or expulsion may be imposed.
-As prescribed in Executive Order 1043, Article V. Sanctions, paragraph 5 entitled Record Discipline, "Probation is entered on a student's transcript, with its beginning and end date, for the period of time that the probation is in effect.
-Suspension is entered on the student's transcript, with the beginning and end date, for the period of time that the suspension is in effect, but remains on the transcript permanently if the suspension is for longer than one academic year."
-Expulsion is entered on the student's transcript permanently along with the date it takes effect.
-(If an appeal to the Fairness Committee regarding an academic sanction imposed by the instructor is pending, action by the Student Disciplinary Officer will be postponed until after the adjudication of the appeal.)
+At the discretion of the Office of Student Conduct, Rights and Responsibilities, administrative sanctions such as warning, probation, suspension, or expulsion may be imposed.
+As prescribed in Executive Order 1043, Article V. Sanctions, paragraph E entitled Record Discipline, a record of disciplinary probation or suspension is entered on a student’s transcript, with beginning and end date, for the duration of the sanction.
+A record of expulsion or suspension for one academic year or more shall note the effective date of discipline and remains on the transcript permanently, without exception.
+(If an appeal to the Grade Appeal Committee regarding an academic sanction imposed by the instructor is pending, action by the Office of Student Conduct, Rights and Responsibilities will be postponed until after the adjudication of the appeal.)